wp-plugins/comprehensive-google-map-plugin/readme.txt

 10. Street view in the marker's infer window

 == Changelog ==

+= 6.0.1 =
+* Enhancement: Disabled zooming on mouse scroll
+* Enhancement: Some CSS fixes in directions
+* Enhancement: Using jQuerynoConflict();.
+Renamed all 'jQuery' into 'jQueryCgmp'

 = 6.0.0 =
 * Enhancement: Added marker Geo mashup option